1 in 3 children in UK will see their parents split up before they reach their 16th birthday.

 - Young people do not know whom to talk to, when or how

 - Listening to young people takes resources that professionals sometimes don’t have

 - If parents don’t agree with each other, they may want to keep children completely away from being involved

-- Emotional and mental health challenges for young people may be put to other reasons (for example, ‘they are anxious because of exams’)
+- Emotional and mental health challenges for young people may be put as a reason (for example, ‘they are anxious because of exams’).